Lorenzo Berardinetti: Provincial

 In the provincial election of 2003, Berardinetti defeated incumbent Progressive Conservative Dan Newman by about 6,000 votes in Scarborough Southwest.
 The Liberals won a majority government under Dalton McGuinty in this election, and Berardinetti was appointed the deputy government whip on 23 October 2003.
 He was re-elected in 2007, 2011, and 2014.

 In 2004, he introduced a private member's bill, to outlaw what he called "gender-based pricing," whereby prices for equivalent or similar products and services, such as clothing, dry cleaning and haircuts, may vary between women and men.
 He contended women were charged much more for many products and services.
 The bill reached only second reading before it died on the order paper.

 During his time in the government, Berardinetti was a Parliamentary Assistant to the Minister of Labour (2010-2011) and PA to the Attorney General (2011–2018).

 Berardinetti lost his seat in the 2018 provincial election, finishing third in the riding of Scarborough Southwest.

+Later life

-In 2022, Berardinetti attempted to return to city politics, running for a seat on Toronto city council in the riding of Scarborough Southwest.
+In 2022, Berardinetti attempted to return to city politics, running for a seat on Toronto city council in the ward of Scarborough Southwest.
 He finished fourth in the election.

+Shortly after his municipal defeat he suffered a seizure and was in a coma for a month.
+He could not find work after his 2018 defeat and was unable to work in the aftermath of his coma and depleted his savings as a result.
+He moved in with his brother in Ajax, Ontario in 2022 but left in 2023 after an argument over money and has lived in homeless shelters since then.
+In the summer of 2024, his neurologist gave him permission to work again and he is trying to establish a law practice.
+After news of his situation broke, he was able to raise over $25,000 from former colleagues across all parties, including his Progressive Conservative predecessor and New Democratic successor as MPP, Dan Newman and Doly Begum.
+It also led to suggestions that the MPP pension, removed in 1995 by Premier Mike Harris, be reinstated.